Samroy29/handwritten-digit-classifier-from-scratch/README.md

 ![Training Curve](images/training_curve.png)

-- Training performed over multiple epochs
+Training was performed over multiple epochs.
+The accuracy improves significantly as the model learns.
-- Accuracy improves significantly after learning

 ---